-This Lilliputian component, only 4.1” square by 1.5” high, has built-in client software for Qobuz, Spotify Connect, and Tidal -- it can be used to stream music from any of those services.
-With Spotify, you can control the Stream Box S2 from the Spotify app on your mobile device.
+This Lilliputian component, only 4.1” square by 1.5” high, has built-in client software for Qobuz, Spotify, and Tidal -- it can be used to stream music from any of those services.
 There’s also a Shoutcast client, for listening to Internet Radio.
 The little component can also function as a Roon endpoint.

 The S2 Ultra can play music from an attached USB drive, as well as NAS (network-attached storage) devices.
 (I don’t have a NAS, so I didn’t test that capability.)
 It supports AirPlay, for playing music over Wi-Fi from an iOS device, or from an iTunes library on a PC or Mac.
 You can also stream music from a smart device via Bluetooth.
 Finally, you can stream music to the Stream Box from servers and applications that support UPnP/DLNA.

 Something the Stream Box S2 Ultra does not have is a built-in DAC; it’s a digital source component.
 Its only output connector is a USB port, for connection to a USB DAC.
 It can output PCM audio to 32-bit/352.8kHz, and up to DSD256.